SOCAR discloses volumes of gas export to Georgia and Turkey (UPDATE)

 By Maksim Tsurkov – Trend:

-Since the beginning of operation in 2006, 86 billion cubic meters of gas and 21.5 million tons of condensate have been extracted from Azerbaijan’s Shah Deniz biggest gas field up till now, Alakbar Abbasov, adviser to the first vice president of Azerbaijan’s state oil company SOCAR, said.
+Since the beginning of operation in 2006, 86 billion cubic meters of gas and 21.5 million tons of condensate have been extracted from Azerbaijan’s Shah Deniz biggest gas field, Alakbar Abbasov, adviser to the first vice president of Azerbaijan’s state oil company SOCAR, said.

 Abbasov made the remarks at the annual Caspian Technical Exhibition and Conference in Baku Nov.
 1.